-A great deal of research is still needed to answer these questions fully, but already we notice patterns that suggest this visual-cognitive match isn’t an isolated phenomenon but only the byproduct of a deeper rooted reality of human diversity.
-It is the cognitive manifestation that is most convenient to us for its capacity to give reliable signals for identification, but type does not start/end at vultology.
+The information we’ve gathered so far suggests that this visual-cognitive match isn’t an isolated phenomenon but only one byproduct of a deeper rooted reality of human diversity.
+It is the manifestation of a larger phenomenon that is most convenient for us to track for its capacity to give reliable signals for identification, but type does not start/end at vultology.
 In this article we’ll be gathering clues as to what the origin of type may be using the available evidence.
 The following is a hypothesis as to what cognitive type is at the biological level; representing the principal conjecture through which CT is presently framed.

 So far as we can tell, there is reason to believe that cognitive type is a genetic reality of an individual as unchanging as their biological sex.
 We see supporting evidence of this hypothesis in the twin pilot study, which demonstrated that 20 pairs of identical twins all shared the same type even when separated at birth for decades at a time.
 This suggests that vultological type is not environmental in nature but more intrinsic to the individual.
 Secondly, we suspect type may be hereditary, and there are two main points of support for this conjecture.